nsnakhil/Sparkify-1/README.md

 1)Edit the inbound rules in your EC2 instance's security group to allow connections on port 27017 2)Edit /etc/mongod.conf to comment out bindIp: 127.0.0.1 under # network interfaces in order to allow mongod to accept remote connections

-### Task 2: Developing a Python 3 script that reads the log data into a MongoDB database.
+### Task 2: Developing a Python 3 script that reads the log data into a MongoDB database using Pymongo.

 ### Task 3: Creating a Python web application with Flask to display the top 10 (i.e., most frequently played) Songs and the top 10 Artists for each week.